-We aim to provide as much guidance as possible on the scheme.
-But these notes do not provide a full statement of the law, something which only the European Court of Justice can give.
+We aim to provide as much guidance as is practicable on the scheme.
+It is not however a definitive statement of the effect of the relevant legislation, which can only be provided by the courts.
 If you have any legal questions, you should get appropriate legal advice from a solicitor.